 Consult a licensed aromatherapist not just the distributor of the essential oil company in order to obtain proper information if clarification is required on the oils you are using.

-Essential oils can provide array of benefits, it’s up to each of us who choose to use them to use them responsibility.
+Essential oils can provide an array of benefits, it’s up to each of us to use them responsibility.